turingschool/career-development-curriculum/module_two/developer_identity.md

 * Free Code Camp (@freecodecamp)
 * The Practical Dev (@ThePracticalDev)

+**Slide #33:**

 ### GitHub Overview
+You do have a GitHub -- make sure it looks good!

-- Add a headshot photo rather than using the avatar - CTOs will think you're an amateur otherwise
+- Add a headshot photo rather than using the avatar to look more professional
-- Complete GitHub profile with:
+- Complete your GitHub profile with:
-	- Name
+	- Your name (especially if it's different from your username)
 	- Location
 	- Link to personal site once you have one
 	- Twitter handle
 	* Include your email address so that anyone who sees your profile can immediately reach out to you
 * Pin your best projects to your profile page and keep it up-to-date
 * File issues on all your repos for things that need fixing up

+**Slide #35:**

 ### What's Coming Next
 In Module 3, we'll work on: